Marijuana produces a dreamy state, a sense of well-being, and distorted perceptions.

-(See also Cannabinoids, Synthetic Cannabinoids, Synthetic Cannabis is a term for marijuana.
+(See also Marijuana, Synthetic Marijuana, Synthetic Cannabis is a term for marijuana.
 Tetrahydrocannabinol (THC) is the main active ingredient in marijuana.
 Synthetic cannabinoids are man-made drugs that are similar to THC.
-They are usually sprayed... read more and Drug Use and Abuse Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more .)
+They are usually sprayed... read more and Drug Use and Abuse Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more .)

-Marijuana (cannabis) use is widespread in the United States; typically, marijuana is used periodically without evidence of social or psychologic problems.
+Marijuana (cannabis) use is widespread in the United States; typically, marijuana is used periodically without evidence of social or mental health issues.

 In the United States, marijuana is commonly smoked in the form of cigarettes (joints) made from the stems, leaves, and flowering tops of the dried plant (Cannabis sativa or Cannabis indica).
 Marijuana is also used as hashish, the pressed resin (tarry substance) of the plant.
 The legalization of marijuana has led to a market for products that can be eaten and vaporized in e-cigarettes.
 There are also a variety of forms that can be applied to the skin as tinctures, lotions, or sprays.